JanHerca/urantiapedia/output/wikijs/en/article/Carolyn_Kendall/On_the_Brink_of_The_Most_Amazing.md

 At the end of his three-year term as president, William Sadler, Jr., wrote in 1958: “God is the only true end.
 Our primary spiritual loyalty and dedication is to the Universal Father, and to him alone.
 When we en­counter some spiritually hungry brother, our first ob­jective is to bring him closer to his spiritual Father.
 This we may attempt with, or without, the book.” ...
 “The book itself is not an end—it is a most important means to an end.
 It is designed to bring God closer to man and to bring man closer to God.
 We may minister to our spiritually hungry brothers with or without the aid of *The Urantia Book.* But, if the book ever becomes man­datory in our ministry, then have we truly become sec­tarian.” ...
 “Neither is the Brotherhood, nor member­ship in it, a true end.” ...
 “The Brotherhood is designed to promote the book and the book is designed to bring God and man closer to each other.”

 > **The Urantian Religionist**
-> _(The author, Paul Snider, was President of Urantia Brotherhood from 1973 to 1976.
+> _The author, Paul Snider, was President of Urantia Brotherhood from 1973 to 1976.
 The following is aportion of a Presentation given at a conference of Urantia Book readers in Atlanta, (GA, May 20, 1983.)_
 >
 >
 > The desire to share is thefirst consequence of the process of spiritual transformation.
 The love of God is stirring within us.
 The thrill of God cannot be contained.
 Our cup is overflowing.
 And deep within us there is a powerful need to share the wonder and richness of this discovery with everyone who will listen.
 The world will never be the same again.
-All things are becoming new And we know that the transforming power of these teachings is the hope of the world.
+All things are becoming new.
+And we know that the transforming power of these teachings is the hope of the world.
 >
 > This is where the sharing starts.
 I think there are at least two levels of sharing.
 We can share at the level of *fact* and we can share at the level of truth.
 At the intellectual level, the level of fact, we share by what we say.
 At the factual or intellectual level we exchange facts and information.
 We might say something like, “Did you know that the Bible refers to God as *Father* 233 times?”
-Or, any number of magnificent passages from *The* Urantia *Book.*
+Or, any number of magnificent passages from *The Urantia *Book.*
 >
 > But let us not ever confuse sharing at the intellectual level with the deeper and more profound level, which is the level of inspiration, the sharing of truth.
 This is the level at which we share not by what we say, but rather by what we do.
 Or what we are willing to do.
 This is the level of living example.
 This is the spiritual level of sharing.
 >